 The Railways introduced charges for the station car park at the beginning of the year.
 You won't need two guesses as to what happened - commuters parked on the adjoining residential roads instead, jamming them up and leaving the car park empty.
 I am pleased to be able to report, though, that after local campaigning it did only take the railways three months to see the error of their ways and removed the charges.

-for local community groups on the website, and another community group is
+calendar for local community groups on the website, and another